Freezing Produce Part 2 Vegetables

 Step one: prepare the vegetable.
 Wash it, peel it and cut it up.
 You will want fairly large pieces/sticks so they survive the blanching without getting soggy.

-Step two: prepare your ice water bath and get your water boiling on the stove.
+Step two: prepare an ice water bath and get your water boiling on the stove.
 You want a good roiling boil.
 You will also want to make sure your timer is handy.
-I typically use about 2 cups of water for blanching.
-If you have a lot of vegetables, do them in stages.
+If you have a lot of vegetables, do them in batches..
 You will want about 1 cup of produce to 2 cups of water.
 Overloading the pot will result in uneven blanching.

-Step Three: boil the vegetable.
+Step Three: boil the vegetables.
 Following is a guideline for blanching times for common veggies:

 Asparagus – 2-3 minutes (if it is tender do 2 minutes.
 For woody asparagus do 3 minutes)